chance0523/chance0523/README.md

 I'm going after **Readable Code**, looks like written by one person.
 Also trying to make high-quality code by **Code Reviews**.

+Through development, I want to create a world where the story of 'relieving the inconvenience of daily life' and 'how would I have lived without OO' is told.

 I'm working as a **Server Developer** for a B2C company, and I would like to do that in the future.